scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 and does not achieve the same level of performance than Pythran when OpenMP and AVX are combined.

-Writting efficient Cython code requires more work than just typing the variable declarations using Cython's specific syntax: it only takes advantage of parallelism because we made it explicit.
-Without explicit parallization, the generated code runs around 176ms instead of 36ms.
+Writing efficient Cython code requires more work than just typing the variable declarations using Cython's specific syntax: it only takes advantage of parallelism because we made it explicit.
+Without explicit parallelization, the generated code runs around 176ms instead of 36ms.
 Cython does not generate vectorized code, and `gcc` does not vectorized the inner loop, which explains the better result obtained with Pythran.